kristenjernigan/kj-liatest/DITAP Strategy for Executive Leaders/Module 4/Module Four Outline.md

 # Module 4 Outline: Evaluating and Collaborating with Vendors
+The Evaluating and Collaborating with Vendors module equips participants with the skills to assess digital service vendors effectively and build collaborative, outcome-focused partnerships.
+Participants will learn to identify red flags during product demonstrations and evaluation scenarios, thereby avoiding costly missteps.
+The module emphasizes the value of early and open vendor engagement, outlining best practices to foster trust and alignment from the outset.
+It examines the crucial role of empowered, in-house Product Managers and Product Owners in driving vendor success and applies the High-Level Evaluation Process Guidance to ensure transparent, fair, and effective vendor selection.

 ## Module Objectives:
 - Evaluate digital service vendors effectively and promote collaborative, outcome-oriented partnerships.
 - Identify red flags in product demonstrations and evaluation scenarios.